 Diversity and inclusion are fundamental values at UMBC, and we are committed to providing access to individuals with disabilities in all of our programs, activities, and services.

 Whether you are an employee requesting accommodations in order to perform the essential functions of your job, a visitor looking for accessible parking and pathways on campus, or a new student who has questions related to the transition of accommodations from high school or community college, we can offer resources and support to ensure you can take advantage of all that UMBC has to offer.

-START the disability accommodation request process through the online form found on the employee menu tab on this site.
+START the employee disability accommodation request process through the online form found on the employee menu tab on this site.

-The ADA Coordinator will reach out to schedule a meeting time upon receipt of request.
+The ADA Coordinator will reach out to schedule a meeting upon receipt of the request.

 START the disability accommodation request process for students through logging into the SDS Accommodate software on the sds.umbc.edu site using their MyUMBC log-in.

 QUESTIONS, CONCERNS, OR INQUIRIES REGARDING CAMPUS ACCESSIBILITY AND WORK-RELATED ACCOMMODATIONS?

 - You can also report general campus access concerns through the Google form on this website under the menu item for “Report Campus Accessibility Concerns“.

 - Questions related to general RETURN TO IN-PERSON WORK/TELEWORK PLANS related to COVID-19 impacts may be answered through the COVID-19 website when unrelated to a disability/health condition barrier.
 Please note, we work in partnership with Human Resources, departmental supervisors, and department chairs to address health-related concerns for employee situations as they arise to co-create an informed, disability-friendly campus culture.